-This is £1,164k more than was reported to Cabinet in March, the key changes are; an increase to planning fee income as well as Business Rates S31 grants, offset by a reduction to PV Panel FiT income and a net increase to the transfers to reserves.
-Also CIL income has been included in the outturn report to highlight for Members the money that has been received in 2017/18.
+This is £591k more than was reported to Cabinet in March, the key changes are reduced expenditure in Strategic Planning, offset by both a reduction to PV Panel FiT income and a net increase to the transfers to reserves.
+CIL income has also been included in the outturn report to highlight for Members the money that has been received in 2017/18.
 This will be placed into an earmarked reserve to be spent in future years in accordance with the expenditure framework approved by Council in April 2018.